(This page has been updated as of December 21, 2022)

 I heard there's also a shorter seminar you offer just for educators.
 What's that about and which one should I attend if I'm a teacher?

-The 2023 UNT Vocal Jazz Summer Workshop will be preceded by a Vocal Jazz Educator Seminar from Thursday afternoon through Saturday, June 22 - 24.
-It will be led by UNT Vocal Jazz Director Jennifer Barnes and Heather Nail (Director of Vocal Music, Valley High School, West Des Moines, IA) on the campus of the University of North Texas.
+The 2024 UNT Vocal Jazz Summer Workshop will be preceded by a Vocal Jazz Educator Seminar from Thursday afternoon through Saturday, June 20 - 22.
+It will be led by UNT Vocal Jazz Director Jennifer Barnes and Raymond Roberts (Choral Director, Milwaukee HS of the Arts, Milwaukee, WI) on the campus of the University of North Texas.
 The seminar will be packed full of content relevant to current and future teachers who either are already working with students on vocal jazz, are thinking about starting to explore vocal jazz with their students, or any teachers who want to know more about: rhythm sections, repertoire, sound reinforcement, rehearsal techniques, auditions, warm-ups, etc., and everyone will come away with materials to take home with them and use in their teaching immediately.
 Attendees will also have the option of staying for the Vocal Jazz Summer Workshop at the conclusion of the seminar for even MORE immersion in all things vocal jazz, for a reduced combined tuition rate.
 You may attend either or both!
 See this page for more info: UNT Vocal Jazz Educator Seminar

 How can I confirm that my payment has been received?